Findings of Trump-Russia report expected Sunday as Democrats vow further probes

 Trump has denied collusion and obstruction.
 Russia has denied election interference.
 Trump said on Wednesday he does not mind if the public is allowed to see the report.

-Trump aides, including his former campaign chairman Paul Manafort, national security adviser Michael Flynn and personal lawyer Cohen, have already either been convicted or pleaded guilty to charges brought by Mueller.
+Trump aides, including his former campaign chairman Paul Manafort, national security adviser Michael Flynn and lawyer Cohen, have already either been convicted or pleaded guilty to charges brought by Mueller.

 None of those charges, however, directly related to the question of collusion between the campaign and Moscow.